thebiggest0/COMP-2522-202410-Term-Project-EG1/README.md

 ## Design Patterns

 - **Inheritance:** Consider implementing inheritance if different enemy types (regular Tie Fighters vs. boss) share common properties and behaviors.
-A base `Enemy` class could be created, with `TieFighter` and `Boss` inheriting from it, promoting code reuse and maintainability.
+A base `Enemy` class is created, with `TieFighter` and `Boss` inheriting from it, promoting code reuse and maintainability.
 - **Abstraction:** Abstract common functionality like movement, collision detection, and health management into the `Player` and `Enemy` classes, promoting cleaner code by separating core functionalities from specific implementations.
 - **Polymorphism:** `Boss` implements `Enemy`.

 ## Future Enhancements

-Some classes using libGDX can't be unit tested.
+To ensure successful execution, all tests necessitate the utilization of LibGDX and Mockito.
+Despite encountering numerous errors and challenges, we dedicated considerable effort, investing over a week and more than 20 hours into resolving them.
+Presently, addressing these issues exceeds our current scope.
+Nonetheless, we aim to enhance our approach in future endeavors.

 Consider adding power-ups, diverse enemy types, background music, sound effects, and a menu system for game modes, difficulty levels, and customization.